As our planet becomes increasingly overpopulated, having access to clean, safe drinking water is essential if we are to keep as healthy as possible.

 The advantage of this system is that the calcium and magnesium ions that can wreak havoc on your washing machine and water pipes are removed.
 Thus, saving you money by extending the lifecycle of your appliances.

-The disadvantage is that these processes can be expensive and ion levels need to be monitored to make sure that you don’t end up with too high levels of other unwanted compounds in the water.
+The disadvantage is that these processes can be expensive and ion levels need to be monitored to make sure that you don’t end up with too high levels of other unwanted harmful contaminants in the water.

-What’s the Difference Between a Water Softener and Reverse Osmosis?
+What’s the Main Difference Between a Water Softener and Reverse Osmosis?

 Do I Need a Water Softener and a Reverse Osmosis System?